-Realize, however, that most applicants must have entered the U.S. with permission, after inspection by border agents, and be in valid visa status at the time of their application if they are to be eligible to use the adjustment of status procedure.
-This includes a requirement that you have not have stayed past the expiration of your permitted stay or worked without permission from U.S. immigration authorities.
+Realize, however, that most applicants must have entered the U.S. with permission, after inspection by border agents, and must be in valid visa status at the time of their application if they are to be eligible to use the adjustment of status procedure.
+You cannot (with a few exceptions) have have stayed past the expiration of your permitted stay or worked without permission from U.S. immigration authorities.

 Also, there's an important exception for the immediate relative (children, spouse, or parents) of U.S. citizens.
-As long as they entered in valid visa status (as opposed to crossing the border illegally) and they didn't use that visa fraudulently with the intent to apply for a U.S. green card after arriving), they may use "adjustment of status" as the procedure by which to apply for their green card even after an overstay.
+As long as they entered the United States in valid visa status (as opposed to crossing the border illegally) and they didn't use a visa fraudulently with the intent to apply for a U.S. green card after arriving), they may use "adjustment of status" as the procedure by which to apply for their green card even after an overstay.

 Anyone who stays continuously in the U.S. without a proper visa for more than 180 days but less than 365 days and then leaves is barred from returning to the U.S. for three years.
 Harsher yet, someone who stays illegally for a year or more and then leaves cannot come back for ten years.

 This doesn't affect everyone.
 First, someone who was under age 18 for any of the time in the U.S. unlawfully need not count that time toward these bars.
 Nor does any illegal time before April 1, 1997, or for less than 180 continuous days (even after April 1997) count.
 Other, narrower exceptions or special situations exist.
 And it's possible to ask for a waiver of this bar.

 For more information, see Consequences of Unlawful Presence in the U.S.—Three– and Ten-Year Time Bars.